 On the other hand, bodily injury is more limited and may imply injuries sustained by another person, usually in a car accident.
 In an insurance context, bodily injury is a form of insurance policy that compensates victims of an accident through the at-fault party’s insurance policy.

-If you find yourself in a situation where you have been injured, it’s important to retain a qualified personal injury attorney to help you navigate the complex process of recovering damages.
+If you find yourself in a situation where you have been injured, it’s important to retain a qualified personal injury attorney to help you navigate the complex injury law process of recovering damages.
 Insurance companies are well versed in different tactics to ensure they pay the lowest amount possible.
-A personal injury lawyer can use their expertise to get you a settlement that is commensurate with the injuries you are suffering from.
-Don’t jeopardize your entitlement to a just resolution, schedule your free consultation today.